 Remember to take appropriate clothing for the weather and your child’s condition, and also remember that fluid intake is very important for all children.

 Take more medication than you should need so that, if any leaks or gets lost, you will have enough.
 If you have to ‘check’ your bag to travel, make sure that you keep essential medication in your hand luggage.
+You may need to get a GP’s letter if you have to carry an adrenaline auto-injector on the plane with you, so do check with the airline when you book.

 Check with your GP or pharmacist about how medicines need to be stored; many react to different temperatures and you need to be aware of this before travelling.

 Auto-injector adrenaline pens must be kept with your child at all times.
 This can pose issues to do with storage and possibly security.
 They need to be kept at the correct temperature and this needs to be considered when travelling for days to very hot or cold destinations.
-They must not be stored in cool bags and it can be sensible, even if only walking in Britain, to store an auto-injector pen in the centre of a bag, rather than on the outside where it can be affected by temperature change.
+They must not be stored in cool bags and it can be sensible, even if only walking in Britain, to store an adrenaline auto-injector pen in the centre of a bag, rather than on the outside where it can be affected by temperature change.

 Allergy UK can provide you with a translation card that states the nature of your child’s allergy, and the treatments needed, in common holiday destination languages.
 Keep this with you at all times so that you can communicate if an emergency happens.